tiagomanunes/tiagomanunes.github.io/_writeups/administrator.md

 Backup.psafe3:<REDACTED>
 ```

 Opening this database with Password Safe shows us the credentials for Alexander, Emma and Emily.
-Checking BloodHound, Emily has `GenericWrite` rights over Ethan (_Hunt!_), so we focus on her.
+Checking BloodHound, Emily has `GenericWrite` rights over Ethan, so we focus on her.
 She also happens to be a member of `Remote Management Users`, so we quickly check her desktop to find our user flag:
 ```
 $ evil-winrm -i 10.10.11.42 -u Emily -p '<REDACTED>'